clayytxnondiscord/minekraft/README.md

 How to setup:

 Self Explanatory,
-Disable windows defender (hacc client?)
+Disable windows defender for flagged (hacc client?)
 Use your brain

 Features: Mainly horion + a few others (im lazy)